-Have you received a citation for “Driving an Uninsured Vehicle in Maryland?”
+Have you received a citation for “Driving an Uninsured Vehicle in Baltimore?”
 Seek legal representation for your local traffic violations here at the Law Offices of Randolph Rice.
 Speak with a traffic ticket lawyer today by calling (410) 694-7291.

-Driving “uninsured” is a common citation received by Baltimore and Maryland drivers.
+Driving “uninsured” is a common citation received by Baltimore drivers.
 Most of the time, the defendant had no idea that their car does not have insurance.
 For example, you borrow your friend’s car to go to the store or he/she lets you have it for the weekend.
 You get pulled over and there is no insurance on the vehicle.
 This would not be the case if you carried your own insurance.
-If you are going to drive in Maryland, ensure you have insurance for the vehicle you are operating.
+If you are going to drive in Baltimore, ensure you have insurance for the vehicle you are operating.

 Unfortunately, if you get pulled over without insurance, you are now facing a 5 point violation (assessed to your driving record) and up to one year in jail.
 What if you didn’t know the car you were driving did not have insurance?

-In Maryland, knowledge is not a defense to driving an uninsured vehicle.
+In Baltimore, knowledge is not a defense to driving an uninsured vehicle.
 You are supposed to inquire as to whether or not the car has insurance BEFORE you drive it.
 Who does that?
 Virtually no one, but you could still be held liable for the offense.

-It sure it is.
 It’s a misdemeanor crime, not just a traffic offense.
 Driving without insurance means you loss the right to have your vehicle registered.
 There are fines of course (up to a $1,000 for a first offense) but most importantly driving uninsured could mean being sentenced to a year in jail for the first offense and up to two years in jail if it is a second offense.

 Your case will be held before a Judge in one of the District Courts of Maryland or in a County Circuit Court.
 Unlike a speeding ticket, where you can just pay a ticket fine and end it there.